 If your dog won’t stop sitting on you, this post will show you why and what you can do about it.

 So, why does my dog sit on me?
-Possible reasons are that it wants attention, is bored, has separation anxiety or you might have inadvertently rewarded the behavior.
+Possible reasons why your dog sits on you are that it wants attention, is bored, has separation anxiety or you might have inadvertently rewarded the behavior.

 There are a number of nuances that you can consider when trying to understand why your dog sits on you.
 Once you have a good idea of why it is doing it, you’ll be able to get it to stop more easily.

-Each of the different reasons that your dog sits on you will likely come with a number of clues in the way that it does it.
+Each of the different reasons why your dog sits on you will likely come with a number of clues in the way that it does it.

 Below, I will mention a number of reasons why it might be doing it and what would make them more likely.